UMANG2707/Assignment/README.md

 │── terraform.tfvars             # Variable values for customization
 │── install_mysql.sh             # User data script for MySQL setup
 ```
-Automated Setup

-The EC2 instance is created using Terraform.
+- The EC2 instance is created using Terraform.
 A user-data script (install_mysql.sh) is executed automatically on the instance.
 This script installs MySQL, updates the configuration, and ensures the service is running.